Epsom riot: Aftermath 18 June – December 1919

 Green's funeral took place on 23 June 1919.
-Visitors to the town travelled by train to pay their respects and between seven and eight hundred Metropolitan Police officers were in Epsom, dressed in tunics, black gloves and capes.
+Visitors to the town travelled by train to pay their respects and between 700 and 800 Metropolitan Police officers were in Epsom, dressed in tunics, black gloves and capes.
 Many of the town's shops shut when the funeral procession started, and the staff joined the crowds lining the route, which were three or four people deep.
 The procession ended at the Epsom Methodist Church, opposite the police station.
 After a remembrance service, the procession proceeded to the cemetery for the interment.

 On 26 June 1919 the body of an American serving in the Canadian Army, Private Frederick Bruns, was found in a chalk pit, near Woodcote camp.
 His skull was fractured.
 An inquest was held 48 hours later, and closed the same day with an open verdict.
 He was buried the same day.
 Martin Knight, who published a history of the riot and its aftermath in 2010, writes he "is prone to lean towards some sort of foul play taking place.
 Whether it was directly related to the riot and/or Sergeant Green's death is a harder decision to make".
 Bruns's body was buried near the Roll of Honour at Epsom Cemetery, near Green's grave.

 The seven men identified at the inquest appeared at the Surrey Assizes on 22 July, charged with manslaughter and riotous assembly; Mr Justice Darling presided.
 The trial ended the following day.
 The judge advised the jury against a manslaughter verdict and the men were all found not guilty of that charge.
 McAllan and Todd were acquitted of rioting, but the others were found guilty and sentenced to a year in prison.

-In November 1919 five of the men were released early from prison; the sixth was released in December that year.
+In November 1919 four of the men were released early from prison; the fifth was released in December that year.
 The Observer reported that the release "was based both on the merits of the cases, and the fact that Canada by the visit of the Prince of Wales had demonstrated its unswerving loyalty to the British Empire".
-It is possible that the men received pardons from the Edward, the Prince of Wales: McMaster referred to this later, but there is no official record of either a pardon or the involvement of the prince.
+It is possible that the men received pardons from Edward, the Prince of Wales: McMaster referred to this later, but there is no official record of either a pardon or the involvement of the prince.